Syedadil0803/one/Notes.md

 else

 The <span> tag in HTML is an inline container used to style, highlight, or manipulate a specific portion of text or content without breaking the flow of the line.
 It’s commonly used with CSS or JavaScript to apply styles or add interactivity to small parts of a webpage.

+Understanding Cookies :

+Cookies are small pieces of data stored in the browser.
+They help websites remember information about users, like login status, preferences, or shopping cart items.

+Stored as name=value pairs.
+Useful for tracking small data across sessions.

+how we write a cookie :
+document.cookie = "username=JohnDoe; expires=Fri, 31 Dec 2024 23:59:59 GMT; path=/";

+how we read a cookie :
+console.log(document.cookie);
+// Output: "username=Adil;"

+Deleting Cookies :
+To delete a cookie, set its expiration date to the past: document.cookie = "username=; expires=Thu, 01 Jan 1970 00:00:00 UTC; path=/;";

+Counting with Cookies :
+It Say you want to count how many times the user visited the page.